luije87/documentation/csv.rst

 ===================== ==================================================================
 Header                Value
 ===================== ==================================================================
-\*title:              The jobs's title
+\*title               The jobs's title
-\*job_type_name:      The type of job.
+\*job_type_name       The type of job.
 Must be one of the system job types
-\*application_method: The method a student should use to apply.
-One of handsake, external_link, offline
-department_code:      The code corresponding to the department this job belongs to
-description:          Description of the job
-job_function_name:    The job function name.
-Must be one of the system job functions.
-location:             The location of the job
-salary_type:          The salary type.
-Must be one of the system salary types
-contact_email:        The email of the contact to be associated with the job.
-Must match with an existing contact
-expiration_date:      The date the posting should expire. yyyy-mm-dd
-job_function_names:   A semicolon separated list of job function names which must be one of the system job functions.
+\*application_medium  The method a student should use to apply.
+One of handsake, external_link, offline division_code         The code corresponding to the department this job belongs to description           Description of the job job_function_name     The job function name.
+Must be one of the system job functions. location              The location of the job salary_type_name      The salary type.
+Must be one of the system salary types contact_email         The email of the contact to be associated with the job.
+Must match with an existing contact expiration_date       The date the posting should expire. yyyy-mm-dd job_function_names    A semicolon separated list of job function names which must be one of the system job functions.
 ===================== ==================================================================

 * Required fields